lyngon/redgrease/docs/source/quickstart.rst

     .. note::

-        The ``[all]`` portion is important, as it will include all the Redgrease extras, and include the dependencies for the RedisGears client module as well as the RedGrease Command Line Intreface (CLI).
+        The ``[all]`` portion is important, as it will include all the Redgrease extras, and include the dependencies for the RedisGears client module as well as the RedGrease Command Line Interface (CLI).

         See :ref:`here <adv_extras>` for more details on the various extras options.